josueelias9/extract-structure-from-epub-file/extractor/output/book_presentation.md

 ## 8.1.
 Visualization

-**Data Visualization**
-* Technique to explore trends and outliers in data
+* *_Data Visualization_*: Exploratory technique to find trends and outliers
+    * *_Applications_*:
-* Helps with data cleaning and feature engineering
+        * **Data Cleaning**: Identify imbalanced data and clean it visually
+        * **Feature Engineering**: Visualize features to select the most influential ones
+    * *_Visualization Techniques_*:
+        + Univariate Analysis (box plots, distribution plots)
+        + Bivariate Analysis (line plots, bar plots, scatterplots)

 ---

 ### 8.1.1.
 Box Plot

-* **Box Plot**: Visual representation of data, showing _25th, 50th (Median), and 75th percentiles_.
-* **Components**:
-	+ Body: Interquartile Range (IQR) where most data points are present
-	+ Whiskers: Maximum and Minimum values
+* A box plot displays data distribution by showing *25th, 50th*, and *75th quartiles*
+    * It represents maximum observations within the *interquartile range*
+        * Outliers are points outside the *whiskers (max/min)*

 ---

 ### 8.1.2.
 Line Plot

-* **What is a Line Plot?**: A graph that displays the relationship between two variables over time.
+* **Line Plot**: A graph that displays the relationship between two variables, showing trends in data changes over time.
+    * _Used for analysis and visualization_
-* **Trend Analysis**: Used to identify patterns and trends in data changes over time.
+    * _Helps to identify patterns and correlations_
-* *_Visual Representation_*: Shows data points connected by straight line segments, forming a visual representation of the relationship.
+    * _Commonly used in time-series data analysis_

 ---

 ### 8.1.3.
 Bar Plot

-*_Bar Plot_*

-* A graphical representation used for analyzing trends in data and comparing categorical values
+* A bar plot displays trends and comparisons between categorical data
-* Used to visualize sales figures, website traffic, or revenue over time
+    * Typically used for sales figures, visitor numbers, and revenue data over time
-* _Helps identify patterns and correlations in data_
+    * Facilitates visual analysis of changes and patterns in the data

 ---

 ### 8.1.4.
 Scatterplot

-* **What is a Scatterplot?**: A scatterplot is a type of plot used to visualize data and show relationships between two variables.
+* A scatterplot is the most common plot used in data science.
-* *It displays clusters and patterns in data.*
+* It visualizes clusters in a dataset.
-* *Commonly used to analyze two-variable relationships.*
+* It shows the relationship between two variables.

 ---

 ## 8.2.
 Statistics Fundamentals

-**Measures of Central Tendency**
+* **Measures of Central Tendency**:
-* Mean: average value
+    * Mean: average value of a dataset
-* Median: middle value (arranged in order)
+    * Median: middle value when data is sorted
     * Mode: most frequently occurring value

 ---